-You should not submit an application without consulting anyone in the School; it is extremely unadvisable to apply without securing the agreement of a potential supervisor.

-You should contact and discuss your proposal with the member of academic staff whom you would like to act as your supervisor.
+While you can submit an application without consulting anyone in the School, it is not advisable.
+You should contact and discuss a possible proposal with the member of academic staff whom you would like to act as your supervisor.
+If you are unsure as to who to contact, you could simply speak to someone working in the general area that interests you, who may be able to recommend a potential supervisor.
 Staff research interests are listed on the School webpages, which may also be helpful to you in identifying a potential supervisor.

-You should have a proposal conceived and drafted before contacting a potential supervisor.
-You should seek the advice of your potential supervisor about your ideas, choice of materials, methodologies, or background reading, but they are not expected to comment on, edit, or revise your application proposal.
+You should have a proposal begun or conceived before contacting a potential supervisor.
+You should seek the advice of your potential supervisor about your ideas, choice of materials, methodologies, or background reading, but s/he is not expected to comment on, edit, or revise your application proposal.
 The key purpose of contacting your potential supervisor is to satisfy yourself, as the supervisor must also be satisfied, that you can work with each other toward the completion of your studies.
-However, the success of this meeting does not guarantee that you will be offered a place, as the School Research Degree admissions panel must consider your application in relation to a range of other factors.
+However, the success of this meeting does not guarantee that you will be offered a place, as the School must consider your application in relation to a range of other factors.